 Zebras were a subject that Vasarely returned to throughout his career.
 Zebra Tower takes Vasarely's fascination with black and white Op Art and combines it with his penchant for tall rectangular sculptures.
 The zebras pop from the black background on one side, and the other plays tricks with the eye using optical illusions.
 In another silkscreen sculpture, Zebra's, 1965, Vasarely re-imagines his seminal Zebra, 1937.
 This work shows similarly intertwined zebras, but the mediums lends more definition to the individual bodies than Zebra, 1937 has.

 Victor Vasarely is known as the grandfather of optical art, also called ‘Op Art’, and his Zebras, 1938 is considered one of the earliest examples of Op Art.
 The Op Art movement was highly popularized in the 60’s and 70’s.
 It was based on the aesthetic ideas of abstract patterns and high contrast – often rendered in black and white.
 Two big exhibitions promoted the style – Le Mouvement in 1955 at Galerie Denise Rene and The Responsive Eye in 1965 at the Museum of Modern Art.

-View our current collection of fine art by Victor Vasarely.
+View our current fine art collection of Victor Vasarely artwork.